3BenLee/production-ready-webapp-boilerplate/README.md

 ## <a name='About'></a>About

 🚀 A well-structured production ready modern web application boilerplate (Single Page Application with Server Side Render to boost SEO).
-With Next.js, React, Redux, Express.js for web server and build-in API, Less, Css, Axios, i18n, EnvConfig and more 🚀
+With Next.js, React, Redux, Express.js, Less, Axios, i18n, EnvConfig and more 🚀

 Demo: https://pokemon.nless.pro